Test AI Review

 3. LIME (Local Interpretable Model-agnostic Explanations)

-When to use it: When you need quick, intuitive explanations for specific cases and want a lightweight method that works across model types—handy during debugging or stakeholder demos.
+When to use it: When you need quick, intuitive explanations for specific cases and want a lightweight method that works across model types.

 Short example: For an image classifier, LIME highlights image superpixels that contributed to a label: explainer.explain_instance(image, model.predict).